 HISTORY Adopted by Ord.
 05-18-2022-D on 5/18/2022

-13.14.280.4 Permitted Density, Width And Frontage
+13.14.280.4 Permitted Density, Width and Frontage

 Residential development in the GCD Zone is strictly limited to areas where development can enhance the golf course without interfering with play.
 Each development in the zone will be designed to complement the golf course and take advantage of the unique characteristics of the site.

-Each development in the GCD Zone may be allowed, but is not required, to have up to ten (10) units per acre.
+Each development in the GCD Zone may be allowed, but is not required, to have a Density of up to ten (10) units per net acre.

 Individual ownership of residential units is highly encouraged.
 The width of individual lots may vary according to the development layout and design.
 Regulations for adequate fire protection, access, environmental protection and other layout considerations will determine lot width.